fpgaprince/rtd/docs/source/combinatorial.rst

 Logic Functions
 ====================
   From Boolean Algebra.

   Logic functions boil down to this. z = F(x,y).

   The output z, is a function of x and y input.
   It shows the relationship of the output and input.
   The output, as well as the input, can be multi-variable.

 Truth Table
 ====================
   A truth table is a table that lists/maps out all the input combinations for a given number of input and their resulting output.
   For 2 input, you will have 4 combinations, and 4 output results.
   For 3 input, you will have 8 combinations, and 8 output results.
   For 4 input, you will have 16 combinations, and 16 output results..
   Notice, powers of 2's.

 Logic Gates
 ====================

   (NOT, AND, OR, XOR), logic operator
   In FPGA, you are not actually connecting gates, you capture the boolean expression and store it in a LUT, which is basically SRAM.
   The SRAM is configured at bootup.

 NOT Gate
 -----------------------
 The NOT gate inverts whatever value is at its input.
+"The apostrophe is used to signify negation"

 ::
+  Boolean: z = x'

+  x     z
   input output
   0     1
   1     0